-1.4.6.3 Editing Main Menu Alarm
+1.4.6.4 Editing Main Menu Alarm

 With the alarm, the relays, available as options, are programmed.-In addition, the alarm statuses are shown on the display (top right) (even without relays).
-You can choose whether the alarm is used to monitor limit values or as a collective alarm.
+You can choose whether the alarm is to be used to monitor limit values or as a collective alarm.
 If an alarm is to be used to monitor limit values, you can choose between monitoring the minimum or maximum value and set a limit value and hysteresis for each alarm.

-- In Measuring Mode, press SET, select Main Menu Alarm using ▶ or ▲ and confirm selection with SET. - Four alarms can be parameterized. - 2 Select Alarm x using ▶ or ▲ and confirm selection with SET.
+- 2 Select Alarm x using ▶ or ▲ and confirm selection with SET.